jeremyButtler/pandoc-ditaa/README.md

 Pandoc-ditaa is a pandoc lua filter that uses ditaa to convert ascii digrams in markdown files into images.

+Each image will be saved as ditaa(0-9).png.
+It is up to you to remove or rename them.

 ## Requires:

 ditaa (https://github.com/stathissideris/ditaa)